-I have little doubt, however, that our Vanguard crew and our clients believe that the rabbit I've been chasing in my career-essentially giving investors a fair shake in their quest to accumulate assets for a secure future-is real.
+I have little doubt, however, that our Vanguard crew and our clients believe that the rabbit I've been chasing in my career-essentially the mission to give investors a fair shake in their quest to accumulate assets for a secure future-is real.
 And of course it is.
 So what's bothering me?
-Perhaps it comes down to how a friend, many years ago, defined "success"-a word that should be used sparingly, if at all, when talking about a human being's career-as consisting of wealth, power and fame.
+Perhaps it comes down to how a friend, many years ago, defined "success"-a word that I don't particularly care for-as consisting of wealth, power and fame.
 But those three attributes don't represent success.
 They represent the fruits of success, and I've seen enough of life to be absolutely sure that each one is a false, mechanical rabbit.

-In business, I fear, too many think of defining wealth in terms of dollars and cents, rather than of family, friendships and contributions to society; of defining fame by newspaper headlines and television appearances, rather than in reputation among colleagues and contemporaries; and of defining power as power over the corporate purse and over the corporate persons, rather than the power of the intellect and moral power.
-I hope each of you will define your own success in these latter terms.
-But for you students, there's plenty of time for that later on in your lives.
-The point is to ask yourself whether you want to chase the illusory rabbit of success-defined by wealth, fame, and power-rather than the real rabbit of meaning-defined by integrity, virtue, and inner strength-heck, let's call it soul-doing our best with whatever talents that the Lord has been kind enough to endow us.
+In business, I fear, too many think of defining wealth in terms of dollars and cents, rather than of family, friendships and contributions to society; of defining fame by newspaper headlines and television appearances, rather than in reputation among colleagues and contemporaries; and of defining power as power over the corporate purse and over corporate persons, rather than intellectual and moral power.
+But I hope each of you will define your own success in these latter terms.
+For you students, there's plenty of time for that later on in your lives.
+The point is to ask yourself whether you want to chase the illusory rabbit of success-defined by our conventional assessment of wealth, fame, and power-rather than the real rabbit of meaning-defined by integrity, virtue, and inner strength, doing our best with whatever talents that the Lord has been kind enough to endow in us.

 Think with me for a moment about those whom we can all agree are chasing real rabbits-teachers and scientists, sculptors and painters, historians and musicians, authors and poets, physicians and surgeons, jurists and true public servants, ministers and priests and rabbis.
-Perhaps they earn our respect because they do their good work knowing that accumulating great financial wealth in their endeavors is almost out of the question, that national or worldwide fame is rare, and that power-at least temporal power-is conspicuous by its absence.
+Perhaps they earn our respect because they do their good work as members of professions, putting the interests of their constituencies-and even the interests of society-ahead of their own self-interest, and knowing that accumulating great financial wealth in their endeavors is almost out of the question, that national or worldwide fame is rare, and that power-at least temporal power-is conspicuous by its absence.

 But don't stop there.
 Let's think too about the humble folk of this life who do the world's work-farmers and carpenters, soldiers and firemen, plumbers and mechanics, computer programmers and train conductors, pilots and navigators, landscapers and stone masons, all of those who help us to live our lives in comfort.
+You know them.
 People who get up with the sun and do an honest day's work, usually with neither complaint nor hope of accolade; souls who are rarely rewarded with those elusive fruits of so-called success.
 Yet surely few of them need worry about whether the rabbit they chase is real.
 Of course it is.